Where is he!? The decision to be single

 SATC e1626336909122

 *Edit: This blog was written from my single self-perspective.
-I have complete confidence in women and believe that choosing to be single is a very viable life choice, so I hope you enjoyed my single thoughts.
+While my man is the most beautiful human on this planet, I have complete confidence in women and believe that choosing to be single is a very viable life choice, so I hope you enjoyed the rants of my single self.

-In my life I like to consider myself pretty open, I have dated men, women, couples even, so you could say I am pretty well-rounded We make decisions based on temporary impulses that we rationalize through passion; else, we settle for a complete lack of passion, but essentially you’re dating/married to your best friend.
-As someone once said to me a sexless relationship is the equivalent of owning a Ferrari but crawling to work because you can’t be bothered finding the keys.
-I once pondered the logic behind arranged marriages, or why those who got married so quickly when we all said “they’re crazy,” make it last, yet those of us who make “informed rational choices,” and marry the “one we love,” find we’ve actually made a complete and utter 💩 sandwich of a decision.
+In my life, I like to consider myself a pretty open person.
+I have dated men, women, couples even, so you could say I am pretty well-rounded.
+When it comes to relationships, we make decisions based on (sometimes) temporary impulses that we rationalise through passion; else, we settle for a complete lack of passion (but essentially, you’re dating/married to your best friend).
+A friend once said to me, a sexless relationship is the equivalent of owning a Ferrari but crawling to work because you can’t be bothered finding the keys.
+This brought me to pondering the logic behind arranged marriages, or why those of us who got married so quickly when they all said “they’re crazy,” make it last, yet those of us who make “informed rational choices,” and marry the “one we love,” find we’ve actually made a complete and utter 💩 sandwich of a decision.

-Being a woman of psychology, I have analyzed the heck out of my relationships, and my thoughts around myself and those relationships.
+Being a woman of psychology, I have analysed the heck out of my relationships, and my thoughts around myself and those relationships.
 I can tell you why each and every one failed.
-Some my fault, others a combination; but inevitably, they all fail!
-Studies of successful women along with longevity studies of women show the women who seem the happiest and led the least stressed lives; colour me cynical but I’m beginning to wonder if there is any point to dating or getting married if it’s all going to end in tears and disaster and valium (along with the possibility of having half your 💩 taken).
+Some my fault, others, a shambolic mess of mutual dysfunction.
+But the outcome?
+Always the same: they end.
+Every time.
+I’ve delved into studies of high-achieving women and research on longevity, and a trend emerges—those who appear happiest and least stressed?
+Often the ones who remained single, no kids and skipped the traditional path altogether.
+Colour me cynical but I’m beginning to wonder if there is any point to dating or getting married if it’s all going to end in tears, disaster and valium (along with the possibility of having half your 💩 taken).

 Leave a Reply